kakaloka/Trout-Bog/README.md

 missingGenes* are the downloaded blast output files from IMG with information about Pfam, KO, COG and taxonomical annotation.

 **Step 5**: nifH gene phylotypes enrichment calculation.
-Before this step is important to make a file with potential nifH per sample. (concatanate all files with the extension .potential_nifH, see examples in the samples folders IMG_analysis)
+Before this step is important to make a file with potential nifH per sample (concatenate all files with the extension .potential_nifH, see examples in the samples folders IMG_analysis)

 ```shell
 for i in IMG_analysis/*/*potential_NIFH; do perl perl_script_to_get_taxonomy_abundances.pl info_and_taxo.csv $i $i.output; done